Columbia airport prepares for big crowds for March Madness

 RELATED: 'Fan Fest' and open practice: free events this weekend for March Madness

-Douglas says that Experience Columbia will have tables set up as visitors are exiting and going to baggage claim to provide them with all of the information they need for the weekend including all of the fun events going on around town.
+Douglas says Experience Columbia will have tables set up as visitors are headed to baggage claim to provide them with all of the information they need for the weekend, including all of the fun events going on around town.

 RELATED: Ways to get to the 'madness' at Colonial Life Arena